Araon/dc-archiver/Readme.md

 A simple Python script that exports a Discord channel's chat history into a static website that mimics the look of Discord's dark theme.

+This uses a discord bot token, so make sure the bot is in the server and has access to the channel you want to export.

 ## Preview
 ![Screenshot](./unnamed.png)